shgysk8zer0/shgysk8zer0.github.io/_posts/2017-10-23-jquery-or-vanilla-javascript.md

 Even today, it's not uncommon to have a JavaScript question on Stack Overflow answered with jQuery.

-11 years after it's initial release, it is still dominatng the web, and developers are still talking about it (*though, lately, in a more similar context to Flash*).
+11 years after it's initial release, it is still dominating the web, and developers are still talking about it (*though, lately, in a more similar context to Flash*).

 It's everywhere.
 It has influenced JavaScript itself.
 It made JavaScript more approachable in the darkest old days of